Upcoming National Teacher Training With Deb And Ellyn

 You will walk away with extensive childbirth education knowledge, an appreciation for the landscape of birth in the US, and trusting you can offer evidence-based information and solid resources for your students .

-Your students have now had their babies and are heading back for Postnatal Yoga or Baby and Me.
-We will breakdown the essential “7 areas for the postnatal mom”, Teaching Baby and Me Yoga, as well as covers general guidelines for helping support the postpartum parent and community.
+Your students have now had their babies and are heading back for Postnatal Yoga.
+We will breakdown the essential “8 areas for the postnatal body”, as well as covers general guidelines for helping support the postpartum parent and community.
 We also discuss PMAD- perinatal mood and anxiety disorder.
 This module will allow you to fully meet the needs of your postpartum students.

 Owning a yoga business is not for the faint of heart.
 In this exclusive bonus video, Mado breaks down 6 steps that will help you be more organized and successful than 99% of yoga teachers out there.
 If you’re thinking about launching your own yoga business, or want to make sure your foundations are in place, this conversation will be your roadmap to confidence.